 401(k) and Retirement Tips

-Although the focus on retirement planning is almost entirely on the numbers, discipline and knowledge are equally important.
+Although the focus on retirement planning is almost entirely on numbers, discipline, and knowledge are equally important.
 When building your retirement plan, implement a few strategies.

 1. Set Goals